 - annual and major-gift fundraising for the President's Scholars program;

-- planning and execution of major signature events, including Front & Center, Vision & Visionaries, and Legends & Legacies, as well as events hosted by the president of the university.
+- planning and execution of major signature events, including Front & Center, Vision & Visionaries, and events hosted by the president of the university;

 - leading major-gift fundraising – defined as gifts of at least $25,000 – from individuals, companies and foundations for each of the university's colleges as well as key programs in Student Affairs and efforts with other special constituencies;